masters-info-nantes/foraging-dumbo/README.md

 # Foraging Dumbo

-PageRank implementation on the Hadoop plateform.
+PageRank implementation on the Hadoop plateform and with Pig Latin.

+## Hadoop

-## Prerequisites
+### Prerequisites

 - correctly installed Hadoop
 - (optional) define a variable $HADOOP_ROOT containing path to hadoop installation :